w3f/polkadot-wiki/docs/build-node-management.md

 **Execution**

 The Parity Polkadot client has two Wasm execution methods, interpreted (default) and compiled.
-Set the preferred method to use when executing Wasm with `--wasm-execution Compiled`.
-Compiled execution will run much faster, especially when syncing the chain since the client may not have the native runtime for prior blocks.
+Set the preferred method to use when executing Wasm with `--wasm-execution <Interpreted|Compiled>`.
+Compiled execution will run much faster, especially when syncing the chain, but is experimental and may use more memory/CPU.
+A reasonable tradeoff would be to sync the chain with compiled and then restart the node with interpreted execution.

 ## File Structure

-The node stores a number of files in: `/home/$USER/.local/share/polkadot/chains/<chain name>/`
+The node stores a number of files.
+The default location is:
+`/home/$USER/.local/share/polkadot/chains/<chain name>/`.
+You can set a custom path with `--base-path <path>`.

 **`keystore`**